Ninth Circuit Revives Insurance Class Action Against AARP

 Ninth Circuit Judges Morgan Christen and Richard Tallman also sat on the panel.

-Friedman is represented by Andrew Love of Robbins Geller Rudman & Dowd in San Francisco; AARP by Douglas Winter of Bryan Cave; and UnitedHealth by Brian Boyle of O’Melveny & Myers, both of Washington, D.C.
-None could be reached for comment Wednesday evening.
+Friedman is represented by Andrew Love of Robbins Geller Rudman & Dowd in San Francisco, and UnitedHealth by Brian Boyle of O’Melveny & Myers in Washington.
+Neither Love nor Boyle could be reached for comment Wednesday evening.